 In terms of leading edge thinking, few linchpins compare to Seth Godin.
 In his latest book, Seth makes a compelling case for developing yourself as a potential linchpin against the backdrop of a rapidly changing workplace.
 Godin argues it was easier, even expected that you could hide behind your Indistrial Economy job in exchange for job security.
-As he puts it, “You weren’t born to be a cog in the giant industrial machine.
-You were trained to become a cog".
+As he puts it, “You weren’t born to be cog in the giant industrial machine.
+You were trained to become cog".

 But things have changed and today, successful organizations are on the hunt for people who make a difference.

 Seth Godin has laid it out in plain English.

 Most organizations currently have it backwards.
 The factory, the infrastructure, systems, patents, process, and let's not forget the ops manual are elevated, worshipped and placed on pedestals.